p-stojkovski/learning-notes/monitoring/DataDogFundamentals.md

 Integrations in Datadog simplify monitoring by automating data collection and providing out-of-the-box visualization for each component in the application stack.

+### Understanding the Datadog Agent

+**1. What is the Datadog Agent?**
+   - The **Datadog agent** is software installed directly on a server or resource that collects detailed, system-level metrics and sends them to Datadog.
+   - Unlike cloud integrations that monitor from a high level, the agent provides deeper visibility into what’s happening **inside** each server.

+**2. Why Use the Datadog Agent?**
+   - The agent helps track metrics from within servers, showing CPU, memory, processes, and even specific software activity.
+   - It detects services (like databases, web servers) running on the server and suggests additional **application-specific integrations**.

+**3. Installing the Datadog Agent**
+   - **Platform Support**: Available on Linux, Windows, and more.
+   - **Installation Instructions**: The Datadog console provides specific steps for each platform.
+   - **Manual Installation**: For a few servers, install manually using SSH (Linux) or RDP (Windows).
+   - **Automated Installation**: For large environments, use tools like **Chef, Puppet,** or **Ansible** to automate the agent installation.

+**4. Configuring the Datadog Agent**
+   - After installation, configure the agent by editing the `datadog.yaml` file:
+      - **Set Hostname**: This helps label each server meaningfully.
+      - **Enable process_collection**: Allows tracking of all processes on the server.
+   - **Restart the Agent**: To load the new configuration, run `systemctl restart datadog-agent` on Linux or restart the service in Windows.

+**5. Summary**
+   - The Datadog agent allows for deep visibility by monitoring metrics inside servers and detecting installed services.
+This makes it a powerful tool for monitoring applications and infrastructure comprehensively.

 ### Datadog VS Azure Application Insights
 **Datadog** and **Azure Application Insights** are both tools designed to monitor applications and infrastructure, but they have distinct features, benefits, and drawbacks.